infamousjoeg/joeco.de/_posts/2018-09-10-automating-cloudflare-dns-record-updates-with-aws-lambda-python.md

 **✅ Step #3: Update A Record in Cloudflare DNS via REST API**

-Finally, the meat 🥩 and potatoes 🥔 of the function.
+Finally, the meat 🥩 and potatoes 🥔 of the function!

+I created [cloudflare.py](https://github.com/infamousjoeg/aws-ec2-cloudflare-lambda/blob/master/cloudflare.py) as a means to creating and testing this function released in [pkg/func.py](https://github.com/infamousjoeg/aws-ec2-cloudflare-lambda/blob/master/pkg/func.py#L8).
+I decided to keep it because it's a great example of how to interact with Cloudflare's REST API using Python in a raw manner.

+Back to the function, though.
+It authenticates with the provided Cloudflare e-mail address and API key.
+After confirmation of successful authentication, it then updates the A record associated with the A record name provided via DNS ID in the domain managed in Cloudflare associated with the provided Zone ID.

+# 🌎 Where Is It?

+I released my AWS Lambda function under [main.py](https://github.com/infamousjoeg/aws-ec2-cloudflare-lambda/blob/master/main.py).
+It invokes  `main.handler` on trigger action -- therefore, you'll find in [main.py](https://github.com/infamousjoeg/aws-ec2-cloudflare-lambda/blob/master/main.py) a defined handler function that contains the actions to take.

+You can use the exported [AWS SAM template](https://docs.aws.amazon.com/lambda/latest/dg/serverless_app.html) to orchestrate setting up your AWS Lambda function using the same Python script.
+Just don't forget to populate values into your Environment Variables before enabling the CloudWatch Event trigger!

+## 📦 Release

+You may download the latest release from the [GitHub project page](https://github.com/infamousjoeg/aws-ec2-cloudflare-lambda/releases).

-# TL;DR
+# 😴 TL;DR

-Here's a link straight to the project on GitHub: <https://github.com/infamousjoeg/aws-ec2-cloudflare-lambda>
+Here's a link straight to the project on [GitHub](https://github.com): <https://github.com/infamousjoeg/aws-ec2-cloudflare-lambda>